jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

    If you need to adjust your region from your default, there is a drop-down menu between your name and the **Support** menu on the far right of the dark navigation bar across the top of the window.
-Adjust the region of the services you want to interact with now to match the closest one to the majority of your users.
+Adjust the region to match the closest one to the majority of your users.

 #.
 On the screen listing all the availabe services, pick **EC2** under **Compute**
    on the left side at the top of the first column.